What is the council's Housing Register?

-The Council maintains a waiting list of people who would like to move to a housing association home in the Borough.
+The Council maintains a waiting list of people who have been accepted as eligible to move into a housing association home in the Borough.

 How can I join the Housing Register?